laanp/Icarus_Mods_Separated/laanp-PetesToilet_Readme.md

-laanp-PetesToilet_v1_w173_P.pak
+laanp-PetesToilet_v1_w174_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.48.135044 (Week: 173)
+Compatible with Icarus Version: Rev. 2.2.49.135257 (Week: 174)

 ## Description:
-Introduces a new item called "Pete's Toilet", craftable at the Fabricator Bench
+Introduces a new item called 'Pete's Toilet', craftable at the Fabricator Bench

 ## Mod Details:
 - Provides a craftable toilet, that can be used to decorate your base.